gunny26/pydedupfs/README.md

-pydedupfs
+PyDedupFS
 =========

-python-fuse deduplication filesystem
+python and fuse based deduplication filesystem

 A simple deduplicating fuse based filesystem with very limited memory requirements.

-This version is for beta production
+This version is for beta production.

 Requirements:
 - fuse